COVID-19 Detection in Chest X-ray Images Using Swin-Transformer and Transformer in Transformer: Methods

 \subsection{Ensemble}

-We obtained the probabilities for each classes from two models, then calculated the weighted average for these probabilities.
-Finally, a linear classifier was used to get the results for classification.
+We obtain the probabilities for each class from two models, then calculate the weighted average for these probabilities.
+Finally, a linear classifier was used to get the final results for classification.